 Microsoft backs Australia's proposed media laws, eyes expansion

-Microsoft Corp said on Wednesday it fully supported proposed new laws in Australia that would force internet giant Google and social media heavyweight Facebook Inc to pay domestic media outlets for their content.

-REUTERS: Microsoft Corp said on Wednesday it fully supported proposed new laws in Australia that would force internet giants Google and Facebook Inc to pay domestic media outlets for their content.
+SYDNEY: Microsoft said on Wednesday (Feb 3) that it fully supported proposed new laws in Australia that would force internet giants Google and Facebook to pay domestic media outlets for their content.

 "While Microsoft is not subject to the legislation currently pending, we'd be willing to live by these rules if the government designates us," the software firm said in a statement.